dusty-nv/jetson-inference/docs/imagenet-example-python-2.md

 ```
 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/data/images/black_bear.jpg" width="400">

-You can also use a [different network](imagenet-console-2.md#downloading-other-classification-models] by specifying the `--network` flag, like so:
+You can also use a [different network](imagenet-console-2.md#downloading-other-classification-models) by specifying the `--network` flag, like so:

 ``` bash
 $ ./my-recognition --network=resnet-18 polar_bear.jpg
 image is recognized as 'ice bear, polar bear, Ursus Maritimus, Thalarctos maritimus' (class #296) with 99.743396% confidence
 ```

-This is the conclusion of this section of the tutorial.
 Next, we'll walk through the creation of the C++ version of this program.

 ##
 <p align="right">Next | <b><a href="imagenet-example-2.md">Coding Your Own Image Recognition Program (C++)</a></b>